carlptr/node-getmyip/README.md

 Default port is 80.

-Point a brower to http://your-server:[port] and the HTTP reponse will contain your client IP __only__
+Point a brower to http://your-server:[port] and the HTTP reponse will contain your client IP __only__.